 A young actor suddenly wakes up in the middle of the shooting of a movie he doesn't understand.
 After shooting a few scenes, the main character accidentally shoots and kills the technical ...
 See full summary »

 As film spectators watch, a killer car tire comes to life in a desert dump site.
 Flexing its... rubber... and ready to roll, it soon discovers its telekinetic ability to make small animals and people's heads explode.
 Lt.
 Chad hopes to end this movie by fatally poisoning every last spectators, but failing that, the show must go on, and the tire goes on a three-day rampage.
 With few left alive, a lure is constructed to draw the tire from its motel room, where hopes are to end it and this movie once and for all.
 Written by

 One of the Spectators is played by Daniel Quinn, who starred in Scanner Cop (1994) as a man who could make people's heads explode with his mind, just as the tire does in this film.
 See more »

-When the boy rides his bike he is wearing long socks at first, in a later scene those change to short socks.
+When the boy rides his bike, he is wearing long socks at first, but in a later scene those change to short socks.
 See more »

 [...]
 See more »

 During the closing credits, the opening monologue by Lt.
 Chad is shown from a different angle that shows the speech is for the "in-film" audience, and not the "theater" film audience.
 See more »

 "All great films, without exception, contain an important element of 'no reason'."